 Imports and the Trade Deficit

-If a country imports more than it exports it runs a trade deficit.
+If a country imports more than it exports, it runs a trade deficit.
 If it imports less than it exports, that creates a trade surplus.
 When a country has a trade deficit, it must borrow from other countries to pay for the extra imports.
 It's like a household that's just starting out.
 The couple must borrow to pay for a car, house, and furniture.
 Their income isn't enough to cover the necessary expenses that improve their standard of living.

-But, like the young couple, a country should not continue to borrow to finance its trade deficit.
+Like the young couple, a country should not continue to borrow to finance its trade deficit.
 At some point, a mature economy should become a net exporter.
 At that point, a trade surplus is healthier than a deficit.

+Why?
+First, exports boost economic output, as measured by gross domestic product.
+They create jobs and increase wages.
 Second, imports make a country dependent on other countries' political and economic power.
 That's especially true if it imports commodities, such as food, oil, and industrial materials.
 It's dangerous if it relies on a foreign power to keep its population fed and its factories humming.
 For example, the United States suffered a recession when OPEC embargoed its oil exports.

 Third, countries with high import levels must increase their foreign currency reserves.
 That's how they pay for the imports.
 That can affect the domestic currency value, inflation, and interest rates.

-And finally, exports help domestic companies gain a competitive advantage.
+Finally, exports help domestic companies gain a competitive advantage.
 Through exporting, they learn to produce a variety of globally-demanded goods and services.

 Four Ways Countries Increase Exports

 Countries often increase exports by increasing trade protectionism.
 That insulates their companies from global competition for a while.
-They raise tariffs (taxes) on imports, making them more expensive.
+They impose tariffs (taxes) on imports, making them more expensive.
 The problem with this strategy is that other countries soon retaliate.
 A trade war hurts global trade in the long run.
 In fact, this was one of the causes of the Great Depression.

-Most countries increase exports by lowering their currency value.
+Countries try to increase exports by lowering their currency value.
 That has the same effect as subsidies.
 It lowers the prices of goods.
 Central banks reduce interest rates or print more money.
 They also buy foreign currency to raise its value.
 Countries like China and Japan are better at winning these currency wars.

 The United States can produce everything it needs, but emerging market countries can make many consumer items for less.
 The cost of living is low in China, India, and other developing countries.
-They can pay their workers less, creating a comparative advantage.
+Employers can pay their workers less, creating a comparative advantage.